Chart Color Schemes

 Roseville Chase was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Roseville Chase had a higher cultural diversity compared to most local areas, with 25.0% of its residents speaking a language other than English at home and 33.5% born overseas.
-Christianity was the predominant religion in Roseville Chase, accounting for 53.1% of the population.
-Notably, Judaism was overrepresented, making up 1.2% of the population compared to 0.8% across Greater Sydney.
+Roseville Chase had a higher cultural diversity than most local areas, with 25.0% speaking a language other than English at home and 33.5% born overseas.
+Christianity was the predominant religion, comprising 53.1%.
+Judaism, however, was more prevalent in Roseville Chase at 1.2%, compared to Greater Sydney's 0.8%.

 Frequently Asked Questions - Diversity